Circular Design Guide

 What is it?

-The Circular Design Guide is a collaboration between Ellen MacArthur Foundation and IDEO, which offers circular innovation methods as well as interviews with designers, creative exercises and worksheets, case studies and links to technical tools.
+The Circular Design Guide is a collaboration between Ellen MacArthur Foundationarrow-up-right and IDEOarrow-up-right, which offers circular innovation methods as well as interviews with designers, creative exercises and worksheets, case studies and links to technical tools.

 What is it useful for?